 This test uses a long, thin, flexible tube called an endoscope to examine your voice box (larynx) and vocal cords while you speak.
 The endoscope has a camera and light and is connected to a video monitor and recorder.
 It helps your doctor to see the movement of your vocal cords while you speak.

-It’s sometimes called a videostroboscopy, or videolaryngoscopy with stroboscopy.
+This test is also called a videostroboscopy, or videolaryngoscopy with stroboscopy.

 Your doctor uses an anaesthetic spray to numb your throat.
 It takes a few minutes for the area to go numb.

-Your doctor then asks you to talk, and makes the video.
-This allows them to see your vocal cords moving in slow motion, and gives a clear picture of the area.
+Your doctor then asks you to talk and makes the video.
+This allows them to see your vocal cords moving in slow motion and gives a clear picture of the area.

 Getting your results

 The doctor will record the test and then replay the recording slowly.
 They will explain to you the findings of the test.